 Kathy grew up in Alpha, NJ, and is the fourth of five children.
 One of her earliest memories, at age 4, is the day that her mother was baptized on a Sunday evening at church.
 The look on her mom’s face when she talked about being baptized made an indelible impression.
 At age 5, Kathy began to attend Sunday School with her mom and always had a desire to serve the Lord.
 She told her first Sunday School teacher that she wanted to be a missionary in Alaska to share Jesus with the Eskimos.

 Any questions/comments concerning the church finances, to reports any expenses, etc.

-Bill Weaver was born at Wagner Farms in Palmer Township and spent his early years living on various farms where is father worked.
+Bill Weaver was born at Wagner Farms in Palmer Township and spent his early years living on various farms where his father worked.
 Bill moved with his family to Wilson Boro after the war and later graduated from Wilson Area School District.
-At 16 years of age he started working at Trans-0-Gram and for the next 20 years he held his position as custodian.
+At 16 years of age he started working at Trans-0-Gram and for the next 20 years, he held his position as custodian.
 He went on to work for local companies which included Baker Chemical, Laneco, and finally Met-Ed until retirement.
 His whole working career Bill was a professional custodian.

 Michelle was raised in Wilson Boro, PA in the house her parents still live in today.
 Her parents Mike and Flo Flory have attended Bethel for many years.
 She has one brother who lives with his family in Forth Worth, Texas.
 Michelle gave her life to Christ on a camping trip down south during a youth church service when she was 8 years old.
 Then she rededicated herself when she was 13 at a Christian camp in Harrisburg.